pmean/build-website/text/18/06/biased-algorithms.md

 with fairness and equity.
 This article discusses an admittedly imperfect approach by Microsoft to evaluate these AI algorithms using (surprise!) an AI algorithm.
-It flags situations where an algorithm appears to have problems with unfair differential treatments  based on race, gender, or age.
+It flags situations where an algorithm appears to have problems with unfair differential treatments<U+00A0> based on race, gender, or age.

 <!---More--->